lowderchris/cv/README.md

 Curriculum vitae for Chris Lowder

 # To-do
-- Update to current
+- Perhaps update formatting?
-- Add concise version
+- Add reference to twitter and github